jdeviers96/journalingApp/README.md

   * Check whether inner, escaped double quotes in the input are allowed and correctly interpreted.
   * Add padding to the date and time format.
   * Allow to provide an installation path for the executable as well, and maybe the possibility to export its path.
+  * Environment variables are expanded in the entries; e.g writing $PATH expands it.
+Escaping the dollar sign works but it's still unwanted behaviour.